huancheng-trili/bootstrap-rollup/README.md

 # libhello_world_kernel.rlib
 ```

-The most important item is the `hello_world_kernel.wasm` which is our readily compiled kernel.
+The most important item is `hello_world_kernel.wasm`, which is our readily compiled kernel.

 ## 3. Getting `Octez`